aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### setX(number) {#setX-number-}

+<b>@deprecated.</b> Please use the 'x' property instead.
 Gets or gets the x coordinate of the upper left corner of plot-area bounding box in units of 1/4000 of the chart area.

 ```javascript
 setX(value: number) : void;